Whitworth University

-Whitworth University is a private, Christian university affiliated with the Presbyterian Church (USA) and located in Spokane, Washington.
-Founded in 1890, Whitworth enrolls nearly 3,000 students and offers more than 100 graduate and undergraduate programs.
+Whitworth University is a private Christian university that is affiliated with the Presbyterian Church and located in Spokane, Washington, United States.
+Founded in 1890, Whitworth enrolls nearly 2,600 students and offers more than 100 graduate and undergraduate programs.

 Whitworth competes athletically at the NCAA Division III level in the Northwest Conference as the Pirates.
 Its colors are black and crimson.

 History

-In 1883, George F. Whitworth established the Sumner Academy in Sumner, a small town in Washington Territory, east of Tacoma.
-Incorporated as Whitworth College in 1890, it relocated to Tacoma in 1899.
+In 1883, George F. Whitworth established the "Sumner Academy" in Sumner, a small town in Washington Territory, east of Tacoma.
+Incorporated as "Whitworth College" in 1890, it relocated to Tacoma in 1899.
 When a Spokane developer offered land just before World War I, the college moved once more, and classes were held for the first time in Spokane in September 1914.
 The college relocated due to persistent financial difficulties, local competition from College of Puget Sound and the Pacific Lutheran Academy, and a lack of support from the Washington state Presbyterian Synod or the City of Tacoma.
-The college's leadership led by President Donald D. MacKay came to realize that a relocation would likely be necessary to secure Whitworth's future.
 When Whitworth was approached by Spokane boosters, the Spokane Presbytery, and railroad magnate Jay P. Graves with some land on his new Country Homes development outside the city, the trustees agreed to the move provided that the Spokane community donate $70,000 and the Synod of Washington donate $30,000 for facilities.
 Whitworth merged with Spokane Junior College in 1942, when the latter shut down due to financial difficulties during World War II.

 The board of trustees voted to change the institution's name to Whitworth University in 2006, which became effective July 1, 2007.